CCPCR relies on the help of both international and Cambodian volunteers.

 International volunteers often come to CCPCR through Star Kampuchea's Volunteer Action for Cambodia Program (VAC).
 Volunteers choose their time of commitment; this can be anything from one to six months and indicate the city and type of volunteering they wish to participate in.

-For more information on volunteer opportunities please visit their website www.vacambodia.org or email: email@example.com
+For more information on volunteer opportunities please contact us, email: email@example.com, firstname.lastname@example.org

 To safeguard the children in our care, CCPCR strongly encourages volunteers to commit to at least two months in order to truly integrate into the community, learn about the work and complete a significant project.
 With the children coming to CCPCR from difficult situations, it is important for them to feel safe in their environment and the people working with them.
 All volunteers are required to submit a police check from their home country prior to starting work.

 Volunteers also come through the New Zealand Volunteer Service Abroad (VSA) Program.
 Volunteers who come through VSA must apply for open positions through VSA itself.
 VSA sponsored positions at CCPCR are only available at certain times and the postings are long term, one to two years.
 All VSA Volunteers receive a stipend for expenses.
 VSA Volunteers must be New Zealand citizens or residents.
 Any open positions can be found on the VSA website at www.vsa.org.nz.
 You can read more about VSA's work in Cambodia by visiting the country profile by clicking here.

 You can always help us by being a ‘Virtual volunteer’!
 Over the internet you can help network for us – do you know anyone that can offer us support – a business, teacher or friend?
 You can help promote CCPCR by putting a link on your website/blog, by talking about CCPCR on social media, forwarding our newsletters, telling your friends and family about us, etc.